 Soaps and Detergents:

-Soap: Ester of higher fatty acids is called soap.
+Soap: Sodium salts of long chain fatty acids are called soap.
 It is manufactured by the reaction of easter of higher fatty acid with sodium hydroxide.
 The sodium salt so formed has cleansing property.

 Detergent: Soap cannot form lather in hard water.
 To overcome this problem, detergents were introduced.
 Detergent is also known as soapless soap.
 Detergent is sodium salt of benzene sulphonic acid or sodium salt of long chain alkyl hydrogen sulphate.